USB Firmware Flashing

 - Network: Ensure the host machine (Raspberry Pi, etc.) is connected to the network.

-- Login Method: Must log in via SSH over the network; serial port login is disabled.
+- Login Method: Must use SSH to log in via the network; disable serial port.

 - Input Method: Keep the keyboard in English half-width mode.